 Through a variety of approaches, healthcare leaders have the power to restore their workers’ physical and emotional reserves, sense of self-worth, and trust in their organizations.

 Being a reliable advocate and leading with kindness are two human ways to restore depleted healthcare workers’ emotional well-being.
 But ultimately, these steps depend on robust and tangible support from employers.

 This means healthcare organizations need to make an institutional commitment to protecting the physical safety and economic security of their staff.
 Finding ways to optimize healthcare comms and providing a forum for shared best practices and actionable feedback is one way to get the ball rolling.

 While 74% of employed adults agreed that employers should offer their employees resources and access to mental health services, only 35% of employed adults felt comfortable discussing mental health with a colleague.

 Digital communication platforms can broadcast mental health best practices and encourage employees to put them into play.
 They can help foster a corporate culture that genuinely believes in putting the mental wellbeing of its workers first.

-Through proactive steps to connect with every member of their dispersed workforces, healthcare organizations can create alignment, alleviate information overload, solidify fragmented communication, reduce burnout and turnover, and ultimately, improve patient care.
+Through proactive steps to optimize healthcare comms that connect with every member of their dispersed workforces, healthcare organizations can create greater alignment, alleviate information overload, solidify fragmented communication, reduce burnout and turnover, and finally, improve patient care.